VaspulaVijayaLakshmi/Data-Structures-and-Algorithms/Spring Boot/ReadME.md

 Pros and Cons of Spring over Spring Boot

+## Overview
-“Spring gives you full control but requires lots of configuration, while Spring Boot is opinionated and reduces boilerplate by offering auto-configuration, starters, and embedded servers.
-In short, Spring Boot makes Spring development faster and easier.”
+Spring gives you full control but requires lots of configuration, while Spring Boot is opinionated and reduces boilerplate by offering auto-configuration, starters, and embedded servers.
+In short, Spring Boot makes Spring development faster and easier.

+---

-Spring Boot Pros
+## Spring Boot Pros

-Rapid development — less setup, fewer lines of code.
+- Rapid development — less setup, fewer lines of code.
-Built-in auto-configuration and starter dependencies.
+- Built-in auto-configuration and starter dependencies.
-Standalone apps with embedded servers.
+- Standalone apps with embedded servers.
-Great for microservices and cloud-native development.
+- Great for microservices and cloud-native development.

-Spring boot favours convention over configurqation.
+- Spring Boot favors convention over configuration.
-SPring boot is opiniated but  still customizable.
+- Spring Boot is opinionated but still customizable.

+---

-Spring (Core) Pros
+## Spring (Core) Pros

-Very flexible — you can configure everything exactly how you want.
+- Very flexible — you can configure everything exactly how you want.
-Good for large, complex, enterprise-grade applications.
+- Good for large, complex, enterprise-grade applications.
-Mature ecosystem with lots of extensions.
+- Mature ecosystem with lots of extensions.